 Q: Who is eligible to apply for the Skadden Fellowship?

-Q: Must I be a U.S. Citizen to apply?
+Q: Must I be a U.S. citizen to apply?

 Q: Do I have to attend a U.S. law school to apply?